 Eye Doctor and Helping With Too Much Screen Time

-Next, we can talk about ways your Eye Doctor can help get rid of the above mentioned problems.
+Next, we can talk about ways your Eye Doctor can help get rid of the above mentioned problems from eye exam findings.

 We can help relax the eye muscles.
 We can eliminate some of the work on the medial rectus muscles with prism in the glasses.
 Prism will shift the world, but nothing more.
 Prism essentially tricks the brain into thinking it needs to look in a specific direction.
 This brain hack will help relax the medial rectus muscles.
 Now the eyes will still have to coordinate very tiny movements, but it will be under less stress.